ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 Static data:

 - must enable the front-end to display the signals
-- must enable the editor to configure signals
+- must enable the infrastructure editor to configure signals
 - must enable the back-end to simulate signals
-- must be close to real-world industry models
+- must be close to realistic industry models
 - must allow for the modeling of composite signals, which carry several logical signals within a single physical signal

 To simulate signaling:

 - blocks must be generated for both user convenience and **pathfinding**
-- for each signal, deduce its **next compatible signal** and **protected zones**
+- for each signal, its **next compatible signal** and **protected zones** must be deduced
-- provide the **minimum necessary information** to the signaling modules for their operation
+- the **minimum necessary information** must be provided to the signaling modules for their operation
-- enable using signaling modules without having to instantiate a complete simulation
+- using signaling modules without having to instantiate a complete simulation must be enabled
 - the design of the signaling module API must allow for signals to be loaded in any order

 ```yaml